eamon0989/OMDB-movie-search-frontend/README.md

 Steps taken

-I tested the API key using curl curl -v 'http://www.omdbapi.com/?apikey=c491a5c4&t="The+hunger+games"'
+I first tested the API key using curl curl -v 'http://www.omdbapi.com/?apikey=c491a5c4&t="The+hunger+games"'

-Create a search bar that takes the input string and appends it to http://www.omdbapi.com/?apikey=c491a5c4&t= Send request to server
+I created a search bar that takes the user input as a string and appends it to http://www.omdbapi.com/?apikey=c491a5c4&t= Send request to server
-Parse request
+Parse request as json

-If request contains movies, show the results
+If the request contains movies, show the results
 If there are no movies, show a movie not found message

 To show the build number publicly, I added it to index.html